 - Zinc may increase immune system activity.

 - Selenium may help children recover more quickly from viral infections.

 - Vitamin E helps support the immune system.

 Herbs are a way to strengthen and tone the body's systems.
-As with any therapy, you should work with your health care provider to diagnose your problem before starting any treatment.
-You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+As with any therapy, you should work with your doctor to diagnose your problem before starting treatment.
+You may use herbs as dried extracts (capsules, powders, or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).

 To determine the right dose for a child, ask your pediatrician.
-Always ask your doctor before giving herbs to a child, because some herbs can interact with other medications or cause allergies and might not be safe for your child to take.
+Always ask your doctor before giving herbs to a child.
+Some herbs can interact with other medications or cause allergies and might not be safe for your child to take.

 These herbs are often used to reduce fever:

 - Lemon balm (Melissa officinalis)

 - Chamomile (Matricaria recutita) -- People with allergies to ragweed may be sensitive to chamomile